Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Partners having a stretching session

 When it comes to pre-workout stretches, I don’t recommend that you perform static stretching when your muscles are cold.
+We'll get more into this later.

-Examples of dynamic stretches are:
+Examples of dynamic stretches include:

 • Leg swings